Archie-osu/ProjectDELTA/README.md

 -  DELTARUNE
 -  TS!UNDERSWAP

-Libraries used: MinHook, ImGui
+Libraries used: MinHook, ImGui, sol2

 # TODO List (in order of importance)
-- idk, fix bugs I guess
+- Maintain the release, fix bugs that arise
-- maybe refactor stuff?

 # FAQ
 **Q:** Where are the releases?
 Where can I download this tool?